akettring/pi_cam/README.md

 # pi_cam

-Raspberry pi security camera
+This README contains the instructions for setting up a security camera on a raspberry pi.

+The repository also has scripts and configuration files that bring it all together.

+These instructions cover syncing with both Dropbox and Google Drive using rsync, which is surprisingly easy.

-Why would anyone want to do this instead of buying ?
+Why would anyone want to do this ?
 - Privacy.
-Sync to *your* favorite cloud storage provider.
+Sync to *your* choice of cloud storage provider.
 - Security.
 Sync to *multiple* cloud folders.
 - Budget.
 No monthly/yearly fees.
 Parts for under $100.
 - Edutainment.
-Learn about raspberry pi and BASH scripting!
+Learn about raspberry pi programming!

 ## Step 0.
 Prepare the pi

 Buy a raspberry pi and whatever camera you like, USB or ribbon cable ... doesn't matter.

 Install the default Raspbian OS.
-Boot
+Boot and set up wifi.
+Enable SSH using `raspi-config` or in the preferences menu.

 If you are a pro and you can get wifi to work "out of the box" headless, my hat goes off to you.